 As a general rule, we only retain your personal data for as long as it is relevant for the purpose(s) for which such data was collected.
 When personal data is no longer relevant for such purpose(s), we erase the data unless we have a legal obligation under applicable laws or regulations to retain such data for a specific period of time.

 As a general rule, we retain personal data of our clients’ representatives for the duration of the client matter and for a period of one year from the date of last contact.
 The data retention periods can vary by data category and we may have a statutory obligation to retain certain data for a specific time period.
 For example, under applicable regulatory rules and guidelines, we should retain client matter related documentation even after the termination of the matter in question.
 Therefore, in line with Finnish Bar Association guidelines, we retain such materials for the duration of the client matter and for at least 10 years thereafter.
-As a further example, we also retain personal data required by Know Your Client regulations, conflict of interest rules for the duration of the client matter at hand and the statutory retention period thereafter.
-Due to this, the exact time periods and procedures for data destruction vary by data category and the purpose of the processing.
+As a further example, we also retain personal data required by Know Your Client regulations and conflict of interest rules for the duration of the client matter at hand and the statutory retention period thereafter.
+The exact time periods and procedures for data destruction vary by data category and the purpose of the processing.

 We retain personal data related to job applications for the duration of the recruitment process in question and for two years thereafter, unless you withdraw your consent to our processing of your personal data at any time prior to that.